 - workforce lounge/check-in area;

-- generic offices and storage;
+- general offices and storage;

 - logistics management/warehouse; and

-- corridors.
+- · corridors.

-Note: At previous Games, Event Management was located in zone WHITE to reduce the number of people with potential access to zone RED, and to keep zone RED only for very important rooms/areas with high security requirements.
+Note: At previous Games, the Event Operations Centre was in zone WHITE to reduce the number of people with potential access to zone RED, and to keep zone RED only for rooms/areas with high security requirements.
 It also helped various area representatives to easily access the Event Management team.